Peoria people

-The Peoria are a Native American people.
+The Peoria (Miami–Illinois: Peewaalia) are a Native American people.
 They are enrolled in the federally recognized Peoria Tribe of Indians of Oklahoma headquartered in Miami, Oklahoma.

-The Peoria people are descendants of the Illinois Confederation.
-The Peoria Tribe were located east of the Mississippi River and north of the Ohio River.
+The Peoria people are the remnants of the nations that constituted the Illinois Confederation.
+The Peoria Tribe was located east of the Mississippi River and north of the Ohio River.
 In the colonial period, they traded with French colonists in that territory.

 After 1763, when the British took over those lands following victory in the Seven Years' War, the Peoria were moved west across the Mississippi.
-In 1867 their descendants moved to Indian Territory with remnants of related tribes and were assigned land in present-day Ottawa County, Oklahoma, which was primarily occupied by the Quapaw.
+In 1867 their descendants moved to Indian Territory with remnants of related tribes and were assigned land in present-day Ottawa County, Oklahoma.
+The land which they were assigned belonged to the Quapaw, who were made to cede this land for the Peoria and Miami.

 Language and name

-The Peoria speak a dialect of the Miami-Illinois language, a Central Algonquian language in which these two dialects are mutually intelligible.
+The Peoria speak a dialect of the Miami–Illinois language, a Central Algonquian language in which these two dialects are mutually intelligible.

 The name Peoria, also Peouaroua, derives from their autonym, or name for themselves in the Illinois language, peewaareewa (modern pronunciation peewaalia).
 Originally it meant, "Comes carrying a pack on his back."
 No native speakers of the Peoria language survive.
-The Peoria Language was revitalized in August 2022 by a 10-week online course offered by the tribe.
-Along with the Miami language, a smaller number of historic members of the Peoria tribe of Oklahoma once spoke related Algonquian languages of Cahokia, Moingwea, and Tamaroa.
+Revitalization efforts for the Peoria Language were initiated in August 2022 by a 10-week online course offered by the tribe.
+Along with the Miami language, a smaller number of historic citizens of the Peoria tribe of Oklahoma once spoke related Algonquian languages of Cahokia, Moingwea, and Tamaroa.

 Government

 The Peoria Tribe of Indians of Oklahoma is headquartered in Miami, Oklahoma.
 Their tribal jurisdictional area is in Ottawa County, in the northeast corner of the state.
-Of the 3,713 enrolled tribal members, some 777 live within the state of Oklahoma.
-Craig Harper is the tribe's elected Chief, and is serving a four-year term.
+Of the 3,713 enrolled tribal citizens, some 777 live within the state of Oklahoma.